yakworks/shipkit/docs/USAGE.md

 ### Description

-MOSTLY HERE FOR REF, SEE git-tools.make as that the core of it. uses the variables set from gradle/build.yml
+SEE git-tools.make as that the core of it. uses the variables set from gradle/build.yml

 ### init_github_vars()